PreciousIfeaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes file execute permission to everybody
+changes permission to world only execute